camchenry/voyager/world.md

 - Terran Federation
     - Primary faction, mostly human, indifferent to other races
 - Helix Corporation
-    - Human splinter faction, pro-human, hates other races
+    - Human splinter group, pro-human, hates other races
     - Advocates of human genetic modification, which is illegal in the federation
+    - Operates in neutral space, away from Federation territory
 - Galactic Shipping
     - Neutral
     - Ships all interstellar cargo